A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research: RQ :: How XAI techniques are used to support SE tasks?

-\textbf{Interpretable Model (IM).} The easiest way to achieve explainability is to construct interpretable models, such as Decision Tree (DT), Logistic Regression (LR), Rule-based Models (RM), and Naive Bayes (NB).
+\textbf{Interpretable Model (IM).} As pointed out by Chen et al. \cite{DBLP:conf/sigsoft/ChenFKM18}, complex models did not always perform better than simpler alternatives.
+Thus, for certain SE tasks, the easiest way to achieve explainability is to construct interpretable models, such as Decision Tree (DT), Linear Regression (LR), and Naïve Bayes (NB).
 These models have built-in explainability by nature.
-For instance, in DT and RM, the association between features and target is modelled linearly or monotonically, i.e., an increase in the feature value either always leads to an increase or always to a decrease in the target outcome.
-Such linearity or monotonicity is useful for the interpretation of a model because it makes it easier to understand a relationship.
-On the other hand, NB and Bayesian networks formulate acyclic graphs to provide conditional probabilistic outcomes presenting the relationship of variables.
-As the most representative model, decision tree predicts the value of a target variable by learning simple \code{if-then-else} rules inferred from the data features.
+For instance, DT predicts the value of a target variable by learning simple \code{if-then-else} rules inferred from the data features.
 The tree structure is ideal for capturing interactions between features in the data, and also has a natural visualization of a decision making process.
-Taking Fig. \ref{IMTree} as an example, each node in a decision tree may refer to an explanation, e.g. when the \code{time\_days} variable (i.e., the number of days to fix the bug) is greater than 13.9 and the last status is \code{Resolved Fixed}, then the bug will be re-opened \cite{DBLP:journals/ese/ShihabIKIOAHM13}.
+Taking Figure \ref{IMTree} as an example, each node in a decision tree may refer to an explanation, e.g. when the \code{time\_days} variable (i.e., the number of days to fix the bug) is greater than 13.9 and the last status is \code{Resolved Fixed}, then the bug will be re-opened \cite{DBLP:journals/ese/ShihabIKIOAHM13}.
 In addition, interpretable models can serve as post-hoc surrogates to explain individual predictions of black-box models.
 The goal behind this insight is to leverage a relatively simpler and transparent model to approximate the predictions of the complicated model as best as possible, and at the same time, provide explainability.
-Surrogate models have shown effectiveness in explaining AI4SE approaches built upon more complex ML/DL models, e.g., deep neural networks, SVMs, or ensemble models.
+Surrogate models have shown effectiveness in explaining AI4SE approaches built upon more complex ML/DL models such as deep neural networks.
 Examples include vulnerability detection \cite{DBLP:journals/tosem/ZouZXLJY21}, defect prediction \cite{Pyexplainer}, and program repair \cite{DBLP:conf/msr/MarkovtsevLMSB19}.